BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-ovito.md

 ```

 To illustrate the operation of the visualization program, a set of atomic position files readable with Ovito are available as an archive via [this link](https://www.tutoriels.diamond.fr/ovito-inputs).
 This archive contains the following files:
-* `C-diamond.cif` which contains positions of Carbon atoms forming a diamond structure in Crystallographic Information File format, one of the standard text file formats for storing information about crystal structures.
+* `C-diamond.cif` which contains positions of Carbon atoms forming a diamond structure in the *Crystallographic Information File* format, one of the standard text file formats for storing information about crystal structures.
 * `POSCAR_Si-diamond` which is a file containing positions of another diamond structure, this time for Silicon atoms.
 The format of this file is used by the `VASP`, simulation code, very popular for studying the electronic structure of materials at the quantum scale.
 * a set of `SiC.*.lmp` files contained in a subfolder `MD`.
 These files, in the format used by the classical atomistic simulation code `LAMMPS`, track the evolution of a Silicon/Carbon hybrid system during a molecular dynamics calculation.

 In this tutorial, we will assume that the input files contained in this archive are in the current directory:
 ```
 tar -xzf DIAMOND-tutorial.tar.gz # Extracts the content of the archive, creates ./tutorial